-I explore how the cluster robust tests perform in a Monte Carlo experiment in which the data is dependent within clusters.
-The cluster jackknife tests and cluster many instrument AR test attain close to nominal size in a range of settings.
-When there are many instruments the two tests also have superior power relative to the cluster adaptation of the AR test for a small number of instruments.
+I explore how the cluster robust tests perform in a Monte Carlo experiment in which the data are dependent within clusters.
+The cluster jackknife tests attain close to nominal size in a range of settings.
+When there are many instruments the two tests also have superior power relative to the cluster adaptations of the AR and score \citep{kleibergen2005testing} tests.

-Finally, I illustrate the practical relevance of the new tests by revisiting \citepos{dube2020queens} study on the effect of having a queen on the likelihood for a state to be at war.
-They identify this effect via two instruments based on the family composition of European monarchs.
-The data set for the analysis consists of 18 polities observed some time between 1480 and 1913, resulting in $3\,586$ polity-year observations.
-The data is clustered in reigns, which yields 176 clusters of varying size.
-In the appendix three additional instruments are proposed based on interactions of the two instruments with exogenous regressors. \citet{dube2020queens} note however that these interactions are relatively weak instruments.
-Moreover, as mentioned earlier in this introduction, because the data are clustered the total number of instruments compared to the effective sample size is relatively large.
-To conduct inference in the larger models that include the extra instruments, therefore requires many and weak instrument robust tests, but since the data are not independent none of the previously developed tests can be applied.
+To illustrate the practical relevance of the new tests, I revisit \citepos{dube2020queens} study on the effect of having a queen on the likelihood for a state to be at war.
+The effect is identified through two instruments based on the family composition of European monarchs and estimated with a data set of 18 polities observed some time between 1480 and 1913, resulting in $3\,586$ polity-year observations.
+The data are clustered in reigns, which yields 176 clusters of varying size.
+In the appendix \citet{dube2020queens} propose three additional instruments based on interactions of the two instruments with exogenous regressors.
+The authors note however that these interactions are relatively weak instruments.
+Moreover, as mentioned earlier in this introduction, because the data are clustered the effective sample size is reduced, which makes the number of instruments relatively large compared to the sample size.
+Therefore, many and weak instrument robust tests are required to conduct inference in the models that include the extra instruments, but since the data are not independent none of the previously developed tests can be applied.
 I continue the analysis with the new cluster robust tests and find that having a queen significantly increases the likelihood of an armed conflict.

-My paper mainly relates to two strands of literature.
-The first being the one on many and weak IVs for which \citet{anatolyev2019many} provides a survey.
-Weak instruments cause 2SLS estimates to be biased and tests based upon these to be size distorted.
-Therefore researchers check the instruments' strength via $F$-statistics \citep{stockyogo2005}.
-If the IVs are weak, identification robust tests such as the AR \citep{anderson1949estimation}, the Kleibergen Lagrange multiplier \citep{kleibergen2002pivotal} and the conditional likelihood ratio test \citep{moreira2003conditional} provide alternative ways to inference that bound the type 1 error.

-Similarly, \citet{bekker1994alternative} showed that 2SLS is inconsistent when there are many IVs, even when these are strong.
-In his linear IV model with homoskedastic normal errors limited information maximum likelihood (LIML) remains consistent on the other hand, and can be used for testing after a correction to the asymptotic variance.
-His results were generalised to non-normal data by \citet{hansen2008estimation}, but unless the data follow a balanced group structure this is not possible for heteroskedastic data \citep{bekker2005instrumental}.